ICube-Robotics/fd_sdk_vendor/README.md

 # fd_sdk_vendor
-ROS 2 vendor package for Force Dimension SDK (version 3.16.0).
+ROS 2 vendor package for Force Dimension SDK.

 ***Tested with a Humble ROS distribution only (Ubuntu 22.04 LTS)***